-- Pre-completion OPT time will deduct from post-completion OPT eligibility, at a rate of half time, (e.g. If you work part-time 4 months you use up 2 months of OPT).
+- Pre-completion OPT time will deduct from Post-completion OPT eligibility, at a rate of half time, (e.g. If you work part-time 4 months, you use up 2 months of OPT).

 - Your program completion date is determined from the Completion of Academic Program e-form on iEagle.
 Your program completion date can be based on one of the following:

-- Graduation date (All Students)
+- Graduation date (All Students - Fall and Spring)

-- Last day of final exams (Summer Graduates only)
+- Last day of classes(Summer Graduates only)

 - Date the student will be notified of the results of comprehensive exams.
 (Master’s and PhD)

 - Date the student will complete an SRP or thesis (Master’s only)